cartheur/aiventure-rodney/tools/README.md

 ![ww-awg28](/tools/images/jonard-ww-awg28.png)

-Several colors of wirewrap wire will be used.
+Several colors of wirewrap wire will be used to correspond to the different colors utilized in the interface.
 These are:

 * Blue
 * Red (mock orange)